fivar-rox/Olx-clone-IITG/README.md

 ## A buy and sell platform - Olx Clone
-This is a buy and sell platform developed for the campus community to pass on goods from senoirs to juniors hasslefree.
+This is a buy and sell platform developed for the campus community.

 ## Features
  * Login, logout and account recovery using E-mail.